Myths and Controversies About Cleaning Silver

 Kinetic Reaction Between Silver, Hydrogen Sulfide, and Aluminum

 Redox reactions are kinetic.
 This means that electrons and ions are moving back and forth between the silver and the aluminum.
 So even though, mostly, the aluminum is being oxidized (corroded) and the silver, reduced, a tiny bit of aluminum is also being reduced and a tiny bit of silver is being oxidized.
 I could imagine that after 10 minutes, say, maybe the kinetics change so that silver gets corroded more than aluminum.
 For example, if all the available aluminum gets converted to aluminum sulfide, the kinetics might reverse, and the silver might re-tarnish.

-As you can see from the "After" pictures, there wasn't a much difference between the two earrings, though maybe there was a hint less tarnish after the 20 minute bath.
-Certainly the 20 minute earring did not become more tarnished, suggesting that it would be fine to leave silver in the bath more than 10 minutes.
+As you can see from the "After" pictures, there wasn't a much difference between the two earrings, though maybe there was a hint less tarnish after the 20-minute bath.
+Certainly, the 20-minute earring did not become more tarnished, suggesting that it would be fine to leave silver in the bath for more than 10 minutes.

 For the second experiment, I took a second pair of earrings, also highly tarnished.
 I placed one in a boiling hot baking soda solution, and I placed the other one in a merely warm water baking soda solution (125 degrees out of the tap, in case anyone wonders).
 As with the first experiment, I kept everything else the same.
 I used the same amount of water, baking soda, and aluminum foil for both.
 Having learned that 20 minutes is at least as good as 10, I kept each earring in its respective bath for 20 minutes exactly.